estuary-ai/mangrove/README.md

 - Running XTTS (using Deepspeed) requires a standlone version of cuda library (the same version as the one used by `torch.version.cuda`):
     1. Install `dkms` package to avoid issues with the installation of the cuda library: `sudo apt-get install dkms`
     2. Install CUDA 12.1 from the [NVIDIA website](https://developer.nvidia.com/cuda-12-1-0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=runfile_local).
+      - If there is a gcc compiler issue, this may be due to your version of gcc being too new.
+You can try to get around this by adding the `--override` flag.
     3. Follow the instructions given by the installation process including setting the PATH variables in the `.bashrc` file if on Ubuntu.
 Add the following to the .bashrc file with any code editor ie. `nano ~/.bashrc`
         ```bash
         export PATH=/usr/local/cuda-12.1/bin${PATH:+:${PATH}}